nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 `BRIDGE_USER_NAME` is the username in Dexcom Share site.
 Type in your username now.
 <br>
 `BRIDGE_PASSWORD` is the password for the above user name.
-Type in your username now.
+Type in your password now.

 ![User Variables](nc-space-dev-user-defined-vars2.png)